 "Uneasy lies the head that wears a crown."

 Volumes have been written about Queen Elizabeth I and it is all easily searchable online so it’s pointless to regurgitate those orthodox viewpoints as they only contribute further to the incorrect myths about Shakespeare.
-What’s important to know here, before playing THE GAME (which will be your ultimate source for her authentic connections to the Shakespeare saga) is that Elizabeth was the central reason for the cover-up… at least, for the human drama side of the story.
+What’s important to know here is that Elizabeth was the central reason for the cover-up… at least, for the human drama side of the story.
 (There is also an overarching spiritual story playing out as an archetype between these five major Players.
 It helps to see that aspect not so much as a cover-up but as a raison d’être.)

 Without giving too much away it’s enough to mention here that there has been, for a century at least, considerable speculation that the ‘Virgin Queen’ was not, shall we say, quite what she claimed to be.
 So whether you’re an Oxfordian (a believer that de Vere was the true author) or a Baconian (favoring Sir Francis Bacon) there’s a royal bastard story or two (or more?) for you!